kevinconway/rpmvenv/README.rst

         // pip install, rather than setup.py install.
 Default is false if
         // not present.
         "use_pip_install": false,
+        // Optional flag to remove compiled bytecode from venv.
+        // It will reduce size of resulting package.
+Default is false if not present.
+        "remove_pycache": false,
     }}

 CLI Flags And Environment Variables